Ahsome/rpgbot/README.md

-RPGBot game by Reuben Dutton
+## RPGBot game by _Reuben Dutton_
+A facebook page bot - Essentially a democratic choose-your-own-adventure RPG style.